 With more restaurants and bars per capita than any city in the U.S., including more than 1,000 food trucks, whatever you’re in the mood for, you’ll probably find it in Austin.
 From traditional local fare such as barbecue brisket and tacos (including an Austin staple, breakfast tacos) to re-imagined classics and exotic world cuisine, you’d be forgiven for not being able to make up your mind.
 Speaking of barbecue and tacos, you owe it to yourself to check out Franklin’s, The Stiles Switch, Veracruz All Natural, and Valentina’s Tex Mex BBQ, to name a few.
 And if you’re in the mood for some really good ramen, Ramen Tatsu-ya can’t be beat.

 If you’ve never been to Austin (or Texas, for that matter), you might be surprised at the number of parks and lakes.
-In fact, Austin has more than 300 parks and greenspaces, offering nature lovers everything from hiking, biking, and camping to paddleboarding, kayaking, and rock climbing.
+In fact, Austin has more than 300 parks and green spaces, offering nature lovers everything from hiking, biking, and camping to paddleboarding, kayaking, and rock climbing.
 Right downtown you’ll find favorites like Lady Bird Lake and Zilker Park — home to Barton Springs Pool, a popular local swimming hole.
-Not far away, you’ll find Enchanted Rock State Natural Area — voted the best campsite in Texas in a 2017 MSN.com survey — and Lake Travis.
+Not far away, you’ll find Enchanted Rock State Natural Area and Lake Travis.
 And these are just a few of the many places to enjoy in and around Austin.

 Don’t be surprised if, after living in Austin, you want to stay after graduation.
 The good news is: Austin is hiring.
-In 2017, WalletHub named Austin the third-best city to start a career.
+In 2021, WalletHub named Austin the fourth-best city in which to start a career.
 In addition to a growing healthcare sector, Austin’s tech scene, dubbed “Silicon Hills” after the hill country to the west of the city, is growing rapidly.

 To keep up with the population growth, Austin’s real estate market is also booming.
 All of this makes for a healthy, diversified economy with room to keep growing.
-Maybe that’s why Forbes put Austin at the top of its “Cities of the Future” list in 2016.
+According to the Wall Street Journal